TEXT-S&P summary: Ziggo Bond Co. B.V.

 Liquidity

-We assess Ziggo’s liquidity as “adequate” under our criteria, reflecting the absence of debt amortization through 2017 and our expectation of consistently robust discretionary cash flow, balanced by likely aggressive shareholder distributions.
+We assess Ziggo’s liquidity as “adequate” under our criteria, reflecting theabsence of debt amortization through 2016 and our expectation of consistently robust discretionary cash flow, balanced by likely aggressive shareholder distributions.

-As of Sept.
-30, 2012, we estimate that the company’s sources of liquidity for the following 12 months will comfortably exceed uses by more than 1.2x.
-We anticipate that liquidity sources will include:
+We compute a next-12-months’ ratio of sources to uses of more than 1.3x on Dec.
+31, 2011.
+We expect sources of liquidity over the following 12 months to include funds from operations of more than EUR600 million and a EUR50 million undrawn committed facility maturing September 2014.
+We anticipate that uses of liquidity over the next 12 months will include capital expenditures of about EUR280 million and EUR220 million in paid dividends.
+Cash flows are not seasonal, as most customers pay monthly by direct debit.
+In addition, we anticipate comfortable headroom under financial covenants in the foreseeable future.

 Recovery analysis